 Edge Hill Junior school is committed to the safeguarding and welfare of its pupils.
 A DBS (CRB) check is required of all governors/volunteers prior to appointment.

 Governors look after the interests of all pupils, not just their own children or those of their friends.
 They are concerned with the broad framework within which the school operates and is run.
 They are not involved with the detailed, day-to-day, running of the school which is the responsibility of the Headteacher.
 Governors approve policies, such as Health and Safety, or Safeguarding, and check to see that these policies are being correctly implemented.
 The phrase that is often used to describe the role of a governor is ‘critical friend’.
 That is, someone who is committed to the good of the school, but is prepared to be active and questioning to help to see that good practice and high standards are maintained.
 Governors will be required to sign Governors Code of Conduct

 The work of governors is done through committee meetings, school visits, and other monitoring activities.
 The Full Governing Body meets approximately 3 times a year (once every term).
 There are sub-committees which also meet once a term.

-They report to the Full governing Body (FGB) on such particular aspects as Finance and Buildings, or Curriculum, but also make decisions on certain matters.
+They report to the Full governing Body (FGB) on Curriculum and Standards, but also make decisions on certain matters.
 Governors may also serve on panels to conduct interviews, hear appeals, or conduct the Headteacher’s performance management.
 These meet on an occasional basis as required.